 Winter Squash Soup

-In the Winter, I suggest that you switch from cold, uncooked foods, such as salads, to more warm, cooked foods, such as soups and steamed vegetables.
+During cold weather, I suggest that you switch from cold, raw foods, such as salads, to warmer, cooked foods, such as soups and steamed vegetables.

 Below, I found a recipe that pairs squash with another wonderful food, ginger.
 Ginger is also an anti-inflammatory food, benefits digestion, neutralize poisons in food, ventilates your lungs, aids the circulation to your limbs and, as a medicine, it has been shown to be helpful in counteracting nausea from morning sickness, motion sickness, and food contamination.

 Ginger Squash Soup

 This delicious soup is the perfect “comfort food”.
 Brenda Langton, owner of restaurants Cafe Brenda and Spoon River, recommends experimenting with the many different winter squash varieties to find the balance of richness and sweetness that best suits your taste.

 Here is a recipe from The Cafe Brenda Cookbook.

 2 tablespoons vegetable oil 1 medium yellow onion, chopped